-Earlier this year, I attended a travel conference called the Women’s Travel Fest.
+A conference called the Women’s Travel Fest unloads tons of great ideas and ways to save for people who love to travel.
 It’s a two-day conference discussing everything from travel hacking to travel writing with speakers like Pauline Frommer from Frommer’s Travel Guides.

 Initially, I wondered if it was going to be worth the $200 it cost me to attend, but boy, it was worth the money.
 I saved more than the registration fee on travel expenses using some of the tips I learned at the conference.
 Below are some highlights that may help you save if you’re making travel plans: